Order Execution Policy

 3.2.2 Not all of these criteria will be relevant in each case and will be assessed against the context of the client and service provided.

 4. Best Execution Obligation to Retail Clients

-4.1 It is assumed that, unless otherwise proven otherwise, a retail client legitimately relies upon Peel Hunt to protect its interests in relation to pricing and other parameters of the transaction and therefore best execution will apply, even in circumstances where Peel Hunt trades as principal with the client on the basis of a quote.
-To act in the client’s best interests, we are applying best execution to all trades on behalf of retail clients.
+4.1 It is assumed that, unless otherwise proven otherwise, a Retail Client legitimately relies upon Peel Hunt to protect its interests in relation to pricing and other parameters of the transaction and therefore best execution will apply, even in circumstances where Peel Hunt trades as principal with the client on the basis of a quote.
+We apply best execution to all trades on behalf of Retail Clients.

-Taking into account the above, Peel Hunt broadly attributes HIGH importance to execution factors:
+Taking into account the above, Peel Hunt broadly attributes HIGH importance to the following execution factors:

 In most circumstances a fixed commission is applied and no other charges or commissions are payable by clients.